Go Back

 Instructions

-• Measure flour by weight in grams instead of cups.
-Shop my exact scale here. (affiliate link) If you don't have a scale, fluff the flour with a fork in its bag or container, then spoon it into the measuring cup before leveling off with a flat edge.
-Do not scoop directly into the flour bag.
-This will add way too much flour to the batter, making it dry!
-Toggle back from US Customary to Metric conversion in my ingredients section above to find the weight in grams.
+• Most of the time, this recipe doesn't turn out because of too much flour!
+Measure flour by weight in grams instead of cups.
+If you don't have a scale, fluff the flour with a fork in its bag or container, then spoon it into the measuring cup before leveling off with a flat edge.

-• In a large bowl, sift in flour, baking powder and salt to a bowl.
+• In a large bowl, sift in flour, baking powder, salt and cinnamon to a bowl.
 Whisk to combine and set aside.

-1 cup bread flour, fluffed and scooped, 1 teaspoon baking powder, 1/4 teaspoon sea salt
+1½ cups all-purpose flour, fluffed and scooped, 1 teaspoon baking powder, pinch of sea salt, 1/2 teaspoon ground cinnamon

 • Arrange the set aside apples on top and sprinkle with sliced almonds and sugar.